flutter/website/flutter-for-ios.md

 ## What is the equivalent of Cocoapods?
 How do I add dependencies?

 In iOS, you add dependencies by adding to your `Podfile`.
 Flutter uses Dart’s build system and the Pub package manager to handle dependencies.
-The tools then delegate the building of the native Android and iOS wrapper apps to the respective build systems.
-While there is a Podfile in the iOS folder in your Flutter project, you should only use this if you are adding native dependencies needed for per-platform integration.
+The tools delegate the building of the native Android and iOS wrapper apps to the respective build systems.

+While there is a Podfile in the iOS folder in your Flutter project, only use this if you are adding native dependencies needed for per-platform integration.
 In general, use `pubspec.yaml` to declare external dependencies in Flutter.
 A good place to find great packages for Flutter is